napari/docs/docs/tutorials/fundamentals/installation.md

 ```sh
 python -m pip install "napari[all]"
 ```
-You can then upgrade napari to a new version using
+You can then upgrade napari to a new version using:

 ```sh
 python -m pip install "napari[all]" --upgrade